sidneymau/simple/README.md

 ## Configuration and use

-`simple` expects the catalog data to be in a specific format: each data file should correspond to a single healpix pixel with `nest=False`.
+`simple` expects the catalog data to be in a specific format: each data file should be a .fits file corresponding to a single healpix pixel with `nest=False`.

 You will want to create a directory such as `simple_run/` in which to perform the search.